babel/preset-modules/README.md

 const foo = ({ a: a = 1 }) => {};
 ```

 In fact, there are 23 syntax improvements for function parameters in ES2017, and only one of them is broken in ES Modules-supporting browsers.
-It seems like a shame to transpile all those great features down to ES5 just for Edge 16, right?
-I thought so.
+It seems unfortunate to transpile all those great features down to ES5 just for one browser!

 This plugin takes a different approach than we've historically taken with JavaScript: it transpiles the broken syntax to the closest _non-broken modern syntax_.
 In the above case, here's what is generated to fix all ES Modules-supporting browsers: